-In March 1940 he commissioned the Type VIIC U-boat U-101 and in the course of the next four patrols he sank 12 ships.
+In March 1940 he commissioned the type VIIC U-boat U-101 and in the course of the next four patrols he sank 12 ships.
 In December 1940 he left U-101 and became a teacher in the 2nd ULD.
-After holding various staff positions, in September 1941 Frauenheim took command of the 23rd (Med) flotilla, and in May 1942 of the 29th flotilla.
+After holding various staff positions, in September 1941 Frauenheim took command of the 23rd Flotilla (Med) flotilla, and in May 1942 of the 29th Flotilla.

 Starting in February 1944 he served on the staff of the Admiral der Kleinkampfverbände (Admiral of Midget Assault Units).
 After the surrender Frauenheim spent eight months in Allied captivity.

 Busch, R. and Röll, H-J. (1998).
 German U-boat commanders of World War II.